RevealBi/Documentation/docs/user/visualization-types/choropleth-map.md

 ![Drill down to tooltip shown for a state](images/drill-down-option-choropleth-map.png)

 :::note
-**Available Maps.** You can drill down into maps only if the map for the subordinate level is available.
+**Available Maps:** You can drill down into maps only if the map for the subordinate level is available.
 Find the available maps under *Map* in the *Choropleth Data* section.
 :::